Hildigund Neubert: Demokratischer Aufbruch

 The meeting for the foundation of DA was to take place on 1 October 1989 at the Neuberts' apartment, which was conveniently located near to the Alexanderplatz.
 Ehrhart was among those who would address the meeting: the couple were acutely aware of the danger in which they were placing themselves.
 By now there were three children, so consideration had to be given to what would happen to the children if their parents were both arrested.
 In the end they drafted a written power of attorney to be granted to Ehrhart's oldest daughter (from an earlier liaison) providing detailed instructions for taking care of each of the children.
 This document was carefully concealed inside the piano.

 The meeting was scheduled for the afternoon.
 In 1989 the first of October fell on a Sunday, so all the anticipated participants would be in church for the service and the lunch that followed.
 When people started to leave they found Rainer Eppelmann waiting outside, and to each of the chosen few he whispered that they should come to the Neuberts' apartment at 15.00.
 At the time appointed Hildigund's father were already there.
 The others had only just started to arrive when a police minibus turned up and parked directly outside.
 After that no more people could be let in to the meeting, but 17 had nevertheless managed to get in before the arrival of the police surveillance team.
-Hildigund had already left the apartment with the children, so missed the opening hours of the meeting, but when she returned at around half past nine in the evening, the apartment was still full of people, and the "foundation congress" of Demokratischer Aufbruch was still in full swing.
+Hildigund had already left the apartment with the children, so missed the opening hours of the meeting, but when she returned at around half past nine in the evening, the apartment was still full of people, and the "foundation congress" of Demokratischer Aufbruch (DA) was still in full swing.
 Over the next few days the Neuberts' apartment was the headquarters, the hotel, and by day the main office of DA.
 There was constant discussion (and eating).
 Political leaflets were prepared and laboriously copied onto the waxed paper for use on the copying machine.
 By this time events on the streets were moving fast, and often by the time leaflets were ready for distribution, the news they contained was often out of date.
 In the kitchen the radio played constantly, while main meals were generally consumed with at least six extra people round the table.
 Only the largest cooking pots were used for meal preparation.
-Meanwhile the children played in their room.
+Meanwhile, the children played in their room.
 The three-year-old could be heard from time to time excitedly calling out something along the lines of, "...without Edon Denz, in time for next year's Lent", only to be corrected, in respect of the name of the party first secretary, by the five-year-old.